Innovation and collaborative, synchronized program management for new programs

 Multidisciplinary engineering company VIRO specializes in industrial projects, mechanical engineering and product engineering.
 With customers ranging from small companies to multinational firms, such as ASML, AKZO Nobel and Shell, VIRO provides complete solutions, including feasibility studies, basic and detailed engineering, analysis, commissioning, and startup and aftersales service.
 Head-quartered in Hengelo, Netherlands, VIRO has eight offices and employees work within a flat organizational structure that supports cross-departmental cooperation to ensure that the needs of the customer always take priority.
 The company’s office sites include Arnhem, Echt, Groningen and Vlaardingen (Netherlands), Osnabrueck and Munich (Germany), and Graz (Austria).

 According to Martin Dibbets, director Netherlands, VIRO, the company has grown from 80 to 600 employees in the past decade.
-The use of product lifecycle management (PLM) technology (NX™ software, Simcenter™ software and Teamcenter® software) from Siemens PLM Software continues to help fuel the firm’s organic growth.
+The use of product lifecycle management (PLM) technology (NX™ software, Simcenter™ software and Teamcenter® software) from Siemens Digital Industries Software continues to help fuel the firm’s organic growth.

 The engineers at VIRO know that the best way to meet customer deadlines is by shortening the development process.
 One way in which VIRO achieves this is by enabling design and analysis to be performed concurrently.

 “What we used to see is analysts only getting involved in the late stages of a project,” says Jacob Vlasma, branch manager, VIRO Hengelo.
 “That meant that any changes to the design were expensive and disrupted our timeline.
 To overcome this, we now have the computer-aided engineering (CAE) specialists and the design engineers working together from the outset, from the specification phase.”